DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 If the players ask Alexei the reason for his fear, he laughs nervously, then mumbles that he’s heard the “Lord of Castle Ravenloft" is hunting them, and that any who provide them shelter will suffer alongside them.
 (Alexei can confirm that this is why Luvash ordered him to deliver this message covertly.)

-If the players express an interest in meeting Luvash’s “guest," Alexei directs the players to speak with Luvash in <span class="citation">N9c.
-Vistani Tent (p.
+If the players express an interest in meeting Luvash’s “guest," Alexei directs the players to speak with Luvash in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9cVistaniTent">N9c.
+Vistani Tent</a> (p.
 121)</span>.

 Before departing, Alexei warns the players not to approach the Vistani camp openly, and to conceal their presence from any watchful spies.
 “I cannot return with you," he says, his voice trembling.
 “If our people are seen with you, it could mean calamity for us—or worse."
 Alexei then turns and vanishes into the Svalich Wood, making his way back to the Vistani camp by another way.
 ## T4b.
 The Vistani Encampment
-<span class="citation">N9.
-Vistani Camp (p.
+<span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9VistaniCamp">N9.
+Vistani Camp</a> (p.
 199)</span> is largely as described in [[Arc E - The Missing Vistana]].
 However, if the players approach openly or are otherwise recognized, read:

 <div class="description">
 <p>Each Vistani that sees your face flinches.
 Several faces watch fearfully from wagon windows, while parents usher their children away at your approach.</p>
 </div>

 ### Escher’s Inquiry
-When the players enter <span class="citation">N9c.
-Vistani Tent (p.
+When the players enter <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9cVistaniTent">N9c.
+Vistani Tent</a> (p.
 121)</span>, read:

 <div class="description">
 <p>A familiar broad-shouldered man with a thick beard and sideburns sits atop a tall wooden crate on the far side of the tent.
 His chin rests upon his fist, his thick brow furrowed, with a dark frown across his face.
 A slender man with a pointed goatee stands beside him, his face stony.</p>